nichoth/pull-flat-merge/readme.md

 # pull flat merge

 A transform that takes a stream of streams and emits their values, in the order they arrive.
+This is in contrast to `.flatten`, which keeps the original order.

 ## example
 ```js